Detroit Athletic Club: Remodeling

 In the 1990s, the membership devoted substantial funding to a major refurbishing of the attractive building.

 A. Duncan Carse created paintings to decorate the Detroit Athletic Club.
 The paintings were covered at the club but they were on show again after a remodeling of the club in 1999.

 Athletics

 Over the years, the Detroit Athletic Club has provided financial assistance and training opportunities for a number of amateur athletes preparing for the Olympic Games.

-At the 1956 U.S. Olympic Team Trials, springboard divers Jeanne Stunyo (a native of Gary, Indiana) and Mackenzie High School graduate Barbara Gilders-Dudeck were sponsored by the DAC.
+At the 1956 U.S. Olympic Team Trials, springboard divers Jeanne Stunyo of Gary, Indiana and Mackenzie High School graduate Barbara Gilders-Dudeck were sponsored by the DAC.

 Stunyo and Gilders-Dudeck qualified for the Summer Olympic Games in Melbourne, Australia.
 At the Games, Jeanne Stunyo won the springboard diving silver medal, and Barbara Gilders-Dudeck finished in fourth place—less than one point from a bronze medal.